sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

    ![alt text](assets/image_task05_step04.png)

-3. In the dialog 'Configure connection settings' **choose** `loratelemetryeventhub` for the combobox 'Connection' and **insert** the name of the consumer group into the field 'Consumer group' that aligns with the username that was provided to you.
+3. In the dialog 'Configure connection settings' **Select** `loratelemetryeventhub` for the combobox 'Connection' and **insert** the name of the consumer group into the field 'Consumer group' that aligns with the username that was provided to you.
 In my case, this is `workshopuser49`. **Ensure** that the 'Data format' is `Json` and **click on the pencil** icon next to 'Source name'.

    ![alt text](assets/image_task05_step05.png)